OpenCyphal/pycyphal/README.md

 ==============================

 This is the (legacy) implementation of UAVCAN/CAN v0 in Python.
-It is maintained under the `pyuavcan_v0` package name to prevent conflict with the new version of the protocol, UAVCAN/CAN v1.
+It is maintained under the `pyuavcan_v0` package name to prevent conflict with the stable version of the protocol, UAVCAN v1.

 This package is currently maintained for migration and backwards compatibility purposes. v0 is not recommended for new designs; new users should adopt pyuavcan v1.
 Please consult with [uavcan.org](https://uavcan.org) for details.